 Critical Care Transport is available 24 hours a day, 365 days a year.
 Complete arrangements for bedside-to-bedside transport – including ground transportation before and after air trips – are made by the Critical Care Transport coordinator.
-All coordinators are registered nurses or registered respiratory therapists.
+All coordinators are registered nurses.

 One twin-engine jet is available at all times for immediate dispatch with the most appropriate transport team based on the patient’s requirements.
 Other aircraft are available for long-distance or international transports.
 Three large, ground-based mobile ICU vehicles are used for local transports within approximately 125 miles of Birmingham.

 Each adult medical transport team includes an ICU registered nurse (RN) and a registered respiratory therapist, and physicians are available 24/7.
 Each team member is specially trained in aeromedical physiology.
-For neonatal patients, a neonatal nurse practitioner or neonatal ICU RN and respiratory therapist will be part of the transport care team.
+For neonatal patients, a neonatal nurse practitioner or respiratory therapist will be the transport care team.

 Critical Care Transport’s onboard medical capabilities include: